Sangyog10/Ticket-store/README.md

 ## Conclusion

-By following these steps, you'll have the Ticketing App up and running locally, ready for development, testing, and further enhancements.
+By following these steps, you'll have the App up and running locally, ready for development, testing, and further enhancements.